Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/08/share-your-own-code-with-nuget.md

 :img{src="/img/2015/07/nuget-use-package-source.png" alt="NuGet Use Package Source" loading="lazy"}
 :::

-And that’s all there is to it.
+And that's all there is to it.
 Creating, publishing and consuming your own NuGet packages to share your code within your organisation – or even further afield.